MrJ-v2-718/PythonPilgrimage/README.md

 #PythonPilgrimage
-This repository is my documented exploration of Python.
+The Python Pilgrimage repository is my documented exploration of Python.